Skip to main content

 • Does not duplicate another measure currently implemented in one or more programs

-• If an electronic clinical quality measure (eCQM), it must have a Measure Authoring Tool (MAT) number (i.e., created in the MAT) and expressed in Health Quality Measure Format using the Quality Data Model and Clinical Quality Language
+• If an electronic clinical quality measure (eCQM), it must have a CMS ID (found in MADiE) and expressed in Health Quality Measure Format using the Quality Data Model and Clinical Quality Language

 Fully Developed Measure

-To meet these selection criteria, the measure developer must fully develop the measure.
-A fully developed measure means the measure developer has completed
+To meet these selection criteria, the measure developer must complete testing of the measure.
+This means the measure developer has completed

-• Person/encounter-level testing, when appropriate, for each critical data element and the measure specifications do not need changes based on the results.
+• Person/encounter-level (data element-level) reliability and validity testing, when appropriate, for each critical data element and the measure specifications do not need changes based on the results.
+Testing may be empiric or reference external or previous testing (e.g., established data element library such as the CMS Data Element Library (DEL) or eCQM Data Element Repository (DERep) or literature).

-Additionally, for measures based on survey data or patient-reported tools, including patient-reported outcome-based performance measures (PRO-PMs), the measure developer has tested the survey or tool and the survey or tool does not need changes based on the results.
-For measures based on assessment tools, the measure developer must have completed patient/encounter-level testing for each critical data element and complete testing of the assessment tool itself with no changes to the tool needed based on the results.
+For measures based on survey data or patient-reported assessment tools, including patient-reported outcome-based performance measures (PRO-PMs), the measure developer has tested reliability and validity of the survey or tool and the survey or tool does not need changes based on the results.
+For measures based on assessment tools, the measure developer must have completed reliability and validity testing for each critical data element and complete testing of the assessment tool itself with no changes to the tool needed based on the results.

 Pre-Rulemaking Process